phunky-panda94/phunky-panda94.github.io/descriptions/calculator.md

 The key challenges I had for this project were:

-- implementing the logic to mirror how actual calculators behave
+- implementing the logic to mirror how actual basic calculators behave